-Couple Wants to Choose Handguns
+Couple Wants to Choose Firearms for Self-Defense

-A couple I’ve known for a while asked me for advice on purchasing his and her handguns for the first time.
+A couple I’ve known for a while asked me for advice on purchasing his and her firearms for the first time.
 For a better context of our exchange, I need to add that they have very little experience in the firearms area.
 She had some experience as a child, but as adults neither of them have been near firearms at all.

 You may have similar questions or know someone who might be in this situation.
 My notes to them are designed to provide a broad brush to begin the discovery process for them and should not be considered exhaustive.